1. CREDIT UNIONS – GENERAL BACKGROUND

 What do members have to do?

-Members can save with the credit union and apply for a loan from the credit union.
+Members can save with the credit union and individuals can apply for a loan from the credit union.
 There are also volunteering opportunities with the credit union, and the chance to participate in the decision making of the credit union through eg joining a committee or attending a general meeting.

 Are there fees to be paid – joining fee? annual fee?